Shipping To Hawaii

 To read their recommendations on how to use ducks to control snails in Hawaii, download the Hawaii Duck Protocol

-Goslings, poults, and keets can be shipped to Hawaii but only by air freight.
+Day old poultry can only be shipped to Hawaii by air freight.
 The Hawaiian government wants to prevent the entry of West Nile virus and other diseases into Hawaii.
 Therefore we must obtain a permit before entry into Hawaii and birds must be inspected in Honolulu upon arrival.
 We can obtain the permit for you for a $25 fee.

 For information from the Hawaii Department of Agriculture, phone their Quarantine Branch at 808-832-0566.